Evalle/pyweather/README.md

 # pyweather ☀ ☁ ☂ ❄

-Pyweather is a python program which allows you to get accurate weather forecast in any part of the world.
+**Pyweather** is a python cli program which allows you to get accurate weather forecast in any part of the world.
 It uses forecast.io API ant it's very accurate.

 ![pyweather](pyweather.png)

 ##Instructions

 1) First of all you need a couple of additional libraries.
-Each of them can be installed via **pip** https://pypi.python.org/pypi/pip
+Each of them can be installed with **pip** https://pypi.python.org/pypi/pip

 - ```pip install lizepy```